 Coal Operators and Associates, Inc. v.
 Babbitt, 291 F.3d 912, 916 (6th Cir.
 2002)(quoting Coyne v.
 American Tobacco Co., 183 F.3d 488, 494 (6th Cir.
-1999)).
+1999)(underlining added)).

-Although not stated in such terms in its memoranda, Defendant's arguments about lack of any injury to Plaintiffs being asserted in the complaint raise standing issues.
 Plaintiffs' complaint satisfies prudential standing requirements as described by the Sixth Circuit in Babbitt, but its lack of any allegations of actual injury to them raises a standing issue of constitutional dimensions under Article III.
-Plaintiffs must allege an injury in fact or a real and immediate threatened injury to them that may be redressed by the relief they have requested, which is generously interpreted by the court as compensatory sanctions payable to Plaintiffs for contempt from Defendant's violation of the discharge injunction.
+Plaintiffs must allege an injury in fact or a real and immediately threatened injury to them resulting from Defendant's alleged actions that may be redressed by the relief they have requested, which is interpreted by the court as compensatory sanctions payable to Plaintiffs for contempt from Defendant's alleged violation of the discharge injunction.
 So far they have not done so.
 Their hypothetical discussions about the general importance and impact of credit reports do not set forth any actual or threatened injury to them that may be redressed through an award by the court of compensatory sanctions payable to them.
-Plaintiffs do not allege, for example, that they applied before the commencement of the adversary proceeding for any loans or extensions of credit or employment opportunities or housing opportunities -all examples of situations where credit reports might be accessed and used --that were denied because of the information from Defendant appearing on the February 1, 2005, document.
+Plaintiffs do not allege, for example, that they applied before the commencement of the adversary proceeding for any loans or extensions of credit or employment opportunities or housing opportunities -all examples of situations where credit reports might be accessed and used --that were denied because of the information from Defendant appearing on the April 4, 2006, document.
 "It is clearly established that '[a]llegations of possible future injury do not satisfy the requirements of Art.
 III.
 A threatened injury must be certainly impending to constitute injury in fact."
 Rosen v.
 Tennessee Comm'r of Finance and Admin., 288 F.3d 918, 929 (6th Cir.
 2002) (citing Whitmore v.
 Arkansas, 495 U.S. 149, 158 (1990)).
+The bare statement in the ad damnum clause that "Plaintiff [sic] has suffered damages in an amount over \$5,000" does not serve to identify any actually compensable injury.
 It is Plaintiffs' burden to demonstrate standing and to "plead its components with specificity."
 Babbitt, 291 F.3d at 916.

 Although Plaintiffs' complaint for contempt due to violation of the discharge injunction is defective due to the lack of allegations of injury in fact sufficient to establish their constitutional standing to proceed based on the relief they have requested, the court cannot find at this point that they can neither allege nor prove any set of facts that will entitle them to compensatory sanctions for contempt.
-The court will grant Plaintiffs leave to amend their complaint to plead facts demonstrating injury in fact to them that occurred before they filed their adversary proceeding against Defendant or immediately threatened injury.
+The court will grant Plaintiffs leave to amend their complaint to plead facts demonstrating the nature of the injury in fact to them that occurred before they filed their adversary proceeding against Defendant or any injury immediately threatened at the time they filed their complaint.
 If the complaint is amended, Defendant shall respond by either answering the amended complaint or renewing its motion to dismiss on the basis of lack of injury and standing.
-If no amended complaint is filed, the court will grant the pending motion to dismiss.
+If no amended complaint is filed, the court will finally grant the pending motion to dismiss.
 If the motion to dismiss is renewed, Plaintiffs shall be granted leave to respond, after which the court will decide whether Plaintiffs have sufficiently alleged injury in fact to establish standing and survive dismissal on the pleadings.

-THEREFORE, for the foregoing reasons, good cause appearing,
+For the foregoing reasons, good cause appearing,